theofanistzoumakas/Student-Restaurant-Application/README.md

 3. Download/Open the PgAdmin

-4. Create a new databse
+4. Create a new database

 5. Connect the database with the project, following the instructions below: